Berezinskii-Kosterlitz-Thouless quantum transition in 2 dimensions: The Keldysh potential

 where $K_0$ is the zeroth-order modified Bessel function of the second kind.
 As expected, both (square) charges and 2D distances are renormalized by a factor $1/\varepsilon$.
 This result becomes exact in the limit $d\to 0$, $\varepsilon \to \infty$ so that $\varepsilon d = \lambda_s$ is finite, in which case the Coulomb potential becomes a pure 2D one,

 up to a screening length $\lambda_s$.
 Up to a numerical constant O(1) this is the Keldish result.
-The Keldish potential implies that, for very large dielectric constant $\varepsilon$, the electric screening length becomes typically larger than the lateral dimension $L$ of the sample, $L < \lambda_s$.
-In these films, electromagnetism is entirely 2D: the lines of electric field do not exit the film in the orthogonal direction.
+The Keldish potential implies that, for very large dielectric constant $\varepsilon$, the electric screening length in very thin films can become typically larger than the lateral dimension $L$ of the sample, $L < \lambda_s$.
+In films where this happens, electromagnetism is entirely 2D: the lines of electric field do not exit the film in the orthogonal direction.

 This has a momentous consequence if the material in the film is a superconductor.
 Indeed, the time-dependent Ginzburg-Landau theory becomes a super-renormalizable, purely 2D theory and, when the strong electric fluctuations are taken into account, is therefore plagued by infrared divergences.
 These can be cured by an expansion in terms of ${\rm ln} (e^2 L/d )$ \cite{jackiw}, which means the theory becomes non-perturbative in systems larger than their thickness.
 When decreasing the thickness, a film of a superconductor with a large normal-state dielectric constant breaks thus up in many condensate islands of the typical lateral size $d$, each characterized by its own phase, forming an emergent Josephson junction array (JJA) \cite{super2D, typeIII, typeIIIvort}.
 This has been verified for such materials as TiN \cite{sacepe1}, NbTiN \cite{nbtin} and InO \cite{granular, kapitulnik}.
 It becomes now clear that, in these granular materials, it is the compact version of electrodynamics which is the relevant one.
 Each condensate island is characterized by its own independent phase: since this is an angular variable, the gauge group is the compact group $U(1)$.
-The compactness of the gauge group implies the presence of topological excitations absent in the non-compact version of electrodynamics.
+The compactness of the gauge group implies the presence of topological excitations, absent in the non-compact version of electrodynamics.
 We must thus amend the above computation of the effects of a large dielectric constant to take these topological excitations into account.